shankarpg21/Book-Store/README.md

+#Book Store
-Book store is simple MERN stack application where user view,buy books and admin able to update,delete,add book details.
+Book Store is a simple MERN stack application where users view and buy books, and administrators are able to update, delete, and add book details.